 Juvenile Swordtail Fish

 As I have stated above, a one-month-old swordtail will be in the juvenile stage.
-The fish will have a length of 1.2-2 cm, the colors will have started showing and the sexes will be identifiable.
+The fish will have a length of 1.5-2 cm (0.6-0.8 inches), the colors will have started showing and the sexes will be identifiable.
 Generally, the male swordtails are larger than the female swordtails.

 Some of the recommendable foods for swordtail juvenile fish are beef hart, bloodworms, brine shrimp, flakes, plankton pellets and spirulina.
 At 2 months, the swordtails will begin to mature sexually and they will become young adult swordtails.

 Adult Swordtail Fish

 Therefore, if you want to control the breeding, you will have to separate the males from females before they are two months old.
 By doing that, you will help them grow faster too.

 When the swordtails reach this stage, remember to feed them with more protein-rich food and greens.
 Do not provide fatty foods because it will affect their health negatively.

 Old Swordtail Fish

-Protein and low-fat food should not miss in their daily diet.
-The fish have a lifespan of 3-5 years and feeding them correctly and regularly is the only thing you should do to ensure that they attain their maximum age or beyond that.
+The swordtail fish have a lifespan of 3-5 years and feeding them correctly and regularly is the only thing you should do to ensure that they attain their maximum age or beyond that.